VP, Workforce Intelligence & Credential Integrity & Interim Director of the Open Skills Network | Western Governors University

 Salt Lake City, Utah, United States

-Sarah DeMark serves as Vice Provost, Workforce Intelligence & Credential Integrity at Western Governors University.
+Sarah DeMark serves as VP, Workforce Intelligence & Credential Integrity & Interim Director of the Open Skills Network at Western Governors University.

 Areas of Expertise:

 Innovative Learning and Assessment Models at Scale, Competency-based Education, Skills-based education and hiring, Program Development, Workforce Intelligence, Credential Integrity, and Credential Valuation